SAP-samples/cloud-sf-extension-cap-sample/mission/scp-setup/README.md

    ![Booster](./images/booster-03.png)

 5. Check Prerequisites.
-If Ok press Next - otherwise check
+If Ok press Next - otherwise check the error message.
    ![Booster](./images/booster-04.png)

 6. Setup Subaccount

    You find the list of the Services that will acctivated by the Booster.
 For this mission the Countinuous Integration & Delivery service is optional, if you don't want to use it you can remove it.
+The Extension Center and Extension Factory service are not needed for the mission - click on the basket to remove them.

    ![Booster](./images/booster-05.png)